 Do you have a family member with a birthday coming up?
-Make their birthday extra special with The Happy Birthday, Month.
-Dawn shares how she planned a birthday month for her husband earlier this year.
-Remember you don’t have to spend a lot of money on The Happy Birthday Month, it’s the thought that counts!
+Make their birthday extra special with The Happy Birthday Month.

 The last few years I felt like I have “under-done” it.
 That coupled with circumstances that prevented plans from happening have made his birthdays less than ideal the last several years.